 For those who would like to be contacted by SoCal Families for Safe Streets please click here to complete a brief form.

-Meet members of SoCal Families for Safe Streets:
+Meet the different family foundations of SoCal Families for Safe Streets:

 Southern California Families for Safe Streets is a project of Los Angeles Walks.
 Please contact us to learn more.